gammaseeker/J-notes/_posts/2019-01-12-cascading-style-struggles.markdown

     float: right;
 }
 {% endhighlight %}
-Next was to berid of the awkward placement of the delete feature, and replace it with a trashcan icon along with adding in checkboxes that would denote whether a task was completed or not.
+Next was to be rid of the awkward placement of the delete feature, and replace it with a trash can icon along with adding in checkboxes that would denote whether a task was completed or not.
 I also took the liberty of adding in a functionality where if the checkbox was checked off, it would strikethrough the adjacent text.
 {% highlight html %}
 <div id = "container" class="list-group">
       <% todos.forEach( function( todo ) { %>